NLUUG/website/content/evenementen/nluug/voorjaarsconferentie-2019/talks/rudi-van-drunen-ci-cd-in-a-modern-world.md

 In order to accelerate the process of adding business value a continuous deployment and integration setup is needed nowadays.

-In this talk we discuss the way a CI CD environment can be set up using modern tools and a cloud centric approach, based on dockers that are automatically deployed within a kubernetes cluster after each commit to a source repo.
-All steps to create a running CI CD environment aka. the software production line will be shown and demo-ed.
+In this talk we discuss the way a CI/CD environment can be set up using modern tools and a cloud centric approach, based on dockers that are automatically deployed within a kubernetes cluster after each commit to a source repo.
+All steps to create a running CI/CD environment aka. the software production line will be shown and demo-ed.
 The resulting pipeline can be run on serveral open and closed platforms.

 ## Biography